What is the J1 Trainee visa, and what are the requirements to get it?

 Where can I find companies that hire people on a J1 trainee visa ?

-To find your employer and get a J1 Trainee visa, you have several possibilities.
+To find your employer and get a J1 Trainee visa, you have several options.
 You can indeed turn to:

-- Companies’ list that can hire you under a J-1 visa that you can find here (by filtering your search with the J-1 visa).
+- Companies’ lists that show who can hire you under a J-1 visa that you can find here (by filtering your search with the J-1 visa)

 To go further, find interviews and testimonials from people who have obtained a J-1 visa.